Weeds (Sugababes song): Music video

 An accompanying music video for "Weeds" was directed by Gemma Yin and was released on 30 April 2025.
 Of the video, Yin said, "We set out to create a beautiful mixed media performance video with an ethereal quality, to complement the gorgeous single".
 The video begins with the song's title on the screen in front of a glistening sea, before the group's members each perform their respective verses with different coloured backgrounds whilst lying on a white light box.
 Throughout the video, the group perform slow choreography in front of an array of nature-themed and idyllic back drops including blooming flowers and plants, as well as moving clouds and bodies of water.
 Daisy Carter of DIY described the video as an "elegant and suitably floral-inspired", whilst Dork said the video was "dreamlike".

 Reception

 In response to the release, Dork described the song as "atmospheric".
 In their review, DIY contributor Daisy Carter referred to the song as "sultry", noting the group's "signature gossamer harmonies".
 She further compared the "more tender" song to its predecessor, which she described as a "dancefloor-filler".
 Clash described the song as "slow-burn", while noting songwriter Anya Jones "helped elevate" the group's vision.

+The song has been nominated in the 'Best Song Musically and Lyrically' category of the Ivor Novello Awards 2026.